fbrass/ory-hydra-asp.net-core-consumer-app-poc/README.md

 ---
 ## Getting Started

-1. go to https://www.ory.sh/run-oauth2-server-open-source-api-security and follow all steps until you have a running login & consent provider.
+1. go to https://www.ory.sh/run-oauth2-server-open-source-api-security and follow all steps until you have to create your OAuth 2.0 client. when creating you have to additional give "--token-endpoint-auth-method client_secret_post" as parameter so the token endpoint auth method is not "client_secret_basic".
+Now continue until you have a running login & consent provider.
 2. take client-id, client-secret and callbacks into appsettings.
 Authority is your callback.
 3. run app